RAY SOIFER, W2RS

-My main HF station presently includes a Ten-Tec Orion II transceiver and two amplifiers, a Collins 30L-1 and an Elecraft KPA500.
-On 50 MHz, the KPA500 is driven by my Elecraft KX3 and a Mirage amp.
-For AM, I have a Yaesu FT-102/FV-102DM and a Collins 75S-1.
-Antennas are a Hy-Gain AV620 vertical for 6-20 meters and a 130-foot (40m) inverted-L for the lower bands.
+My main HF/6m station presently includes a Ten-Tec Orion II, an Elecraft KX3 line (KX3, PX3 and KXPA100), and two amplifiers: a Collins 30L-1 and an Elecraft KPA500.
+On AM, I transmit on a Yaesu FT-102/FV-102DM and receive on a Collins 75S-1.
+Antennas are an elevated Hy-Gain AV620 "ground plane" vertical for 6-20 and a 130-foot (40m) long inverted-L for 30-160.
 For information about my KISS satellite station and reconstructed 1950s Novice station, please go to the GVARC Web site and click on Technical Page.
-I am also a Collins collector.
+I am also a Collins collector; in my Collins station, the 30L-1 is driven by a KWM-2/312B-5 with the 75S-1 as a second receiver.

 I support the DX Code of Conduct (http://dx-code.org).